Nikon D2H vs D800E

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D2H and the D800E have been discontinued, but can regularly be found used on eBay.
+Both the D2H and the D800E have been discontinued, but can regularly be found used on ebay.
 The D2H was replaced by the Nikon D2Hs, while the D800E was followed by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D2H Manual (free pdf) or the online Nikon D800E Manual.
+Further information on the features and operation of the D2H and D800E can be found, respectively, in the Nikon D2H Manual (free pdf) or the online Nikon D800E Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D2H and the Nikon D800E?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.